Construction of continuum from a discrete surface by its iterated subdivisions: Introduction

-A trivalent graph is said to be ``branched'' when an edge is shared with more than two faces.
-We note that the condition ``un-branched'' is necessary for a graph to be considered as a ``surface'' is shown in Section \ref{section:k4}.
+A trivalent graph is said to be ``branched'' when an edge is shared by more than two faces.
+We note that the condition ``unbranched'' is necessary for a graph to be considered as a ``surface'' is shown in Section \ref{section:k4}.
 The $K_{4}$-lattice is the triply periodic trivalent graph in $\R^3$ discovered by T.~Sunada \cite{Sunada}, which is the one of the two structures that satisfy the strong-isotropic property.
 The $K_{4}$-lattice is branched.
 Actually each edge is shared by 10 faces.
-The numerical computation shows each leaf of the $K_{4}$-lattice converges to a smooth leaf.
-Two leaves, however, which have all common neighboring faces but one does not converge to the same leaf.
+The numerical computation shows each leaf of the $K_{4}$-lattice converges to a smooth leaf, but does not converge to the same leaf (see Figure~\ref{leaf}).